best-hvac-books-reviews-from-amazon

 Q2.Which of the HVAC textbooks is best for me?

-This really depends on what you are looking for.
+This depends on what you are looking for.
 This review contains a mixture of books on HVAC specifics, introductory books, and examination guides.
 You need to determine at what stage you are and then make the appropriate choice.

 Q3.Isn’t all of the information available for free online?

 No, it isn’t.
-Most of these books contain advice and tips from HVAC industry experts that you will definitely not find online.
+Most of these books contain advice and tips from HVAC industry experts that you will not find online.

 Q4.How important is it for me to learn about refrigeration systems?

 We believe that this is very important.
 Why narrow down your options?
-The demand for HVAC/R technicians is high so learn everything that you can.
+The demand for HVAC/R technicians is high, so learn everything that you can.

 Yes, it certainly is.
-The more qualifications and certifications you have the better as this will open more doors for you in your HVAC career.
+The more qualifications and certifications you have, the better, as this will open more doors for you in your HVAC career.

 Final Words